w3f/polkadot-wiki/docs/learn/learn-identity.md

 [Chain State tab in the Polkadot-JS UI](https://polkadot.js.org/apps/#/chainstate) and selecting `identity.registrars()` to get the full list.

-:::info Instructions for requesting and cancelling Identity judegements
+:::info Instructions for requesting and cancelling Identity judgments

-The procedure to request and cancel identity judgements is explained in detail in this [support article](https://support.polkadot.network/support/solutions/articles/65000181990-how-to-request-and-cancel-identity-judgement)
+The procedure to request and cancel identity judgement is explained in detail in this [support article](https://support.polkadot.network/support/solutions/articles/65000181990-how-to-request-and-cancel-identity-judgement)

 :::